-The Republic of Ireland (herein referred to as Ireland) is a western European country located on the island of Ireland (Appendix 1).
+The Republic of Ireland (herein referred to as Ireland) is a western European country located on the island of Ireland (Appendix Geographical location of the island of Ireland).
 The island of Ireland, the adjacent larger island of Britain and several smaller islands form an archipelago located in the Atlantic Ocean in the north west of Europe.
 The island of Ireland has a surface area of 84,421 km²; the Republic of Ireland itself is 70,273 km² or 83% of the island.
 The residual 17% comprises the land area of Northern Ireland, a constitutive unit of the United Kingdom (UK), also referred to as Great Britain and Northern Ireland, which shares its only land border with the Republic.
 The Irish Sea separates Ireland from Great Britain.
-The island of Ireland consists of four historical provinces that include Connacht, Leinster, Munster and Ulster, with the larger part of Ulster forming Northern Ireland (Appendix 1).
+The island of Ireland consists of four historical provinces that include Connacht, Leinster, Munster and Ulster, with the larger part of Ulster forming Northern Ireland (Appendix Geographical location of the island of Ireland).
 Dublin is the capital of Ireland; Belfast is the capital of Northern Ireland.
 The Dublin-Belfast corridor is the largest economic agglomeration on the island of Ireland and crosses both jurisdictions.

 Social: ethnic groups, language spoken